 Either way, I encourage you to give emails a shot.
 It's a solid channel that has had continuous growth, increased ROI for companies, and shows no end in sight.

-If you have any further questions about the various directions you can go as an email writer, leave me a comment and I'll be happy to guide you.
-Which email market would you like to write for?
-Please share in the comments.
+If you have any further questions about the various directions you can go as an email writer, leave me a comment below and I'll be happy to guide you.